Community Brings Light in Dark Times

 If you haven’t joined a Community Group at Providence, I encourage you not to miss out on being in community with other believers.
 We’re all forgetful of what God has done for us, and we need each other.

-Editor’s Note: Join Ashlee and the team at the next Community Group Launch from 4-5:30 p.m. on Sunday, November 13.
+Editor’s Note: Join us at the next Community Group Launch from 4-5:30 p.m. on Sunday, February 25.
 You’ll get to meet Community Group leaders, hear why it’s important to be in community with fellow believers, and sign up for a Community Group.
 We look forward to meeting you and getting you plugged in to community at Providence!